Psychpsyo/viewportsegments-css-polyfill/README.md

 This is a polyfill for the [proposed](https://drafts.csswg.org/mediaqueries-5/#descdef-media-horizontal-viewport-segments) CSS Viewport Segments.

 Web developers targeting foldable devices want to be able to effectively lay out the content in a window that spans multiple displays.
-CSS Viewport Segments provides a mean to do that using stylesheets.
+CSS Viewport Segments provides the means to do that using stylesheets.

 ### The 'horizontal-viewport-segments' and 'horizontal-viewport-segments' CSS media features